HallaSurvivor/Blog/_posts/2026-02-20-computing-quantum-character-stacks.md

 $G \big / G$, the quotient of $G$ by the conjugation action!
 But this is exactly what we expect $\underline{\text{Ch}}(\text{Annulus}, G)$ to be!

+This is encouraging since this calculation looked superficially like the kind of thing we were doing by hand back in the objectwise calculation in the last section!

 ---

 Ok, thanks for reading all!
 This was a very quick-and-dirty post, and